josephchoe/josephchoe.com/_app/_posts/2021-04-09-impossible.md

 There are few things I dislike more than hearing the words, "That's impossible," in the context of software development.

 If we as programmers are being perfectly frank with ourselves, there's not a whole lot of difficulty in software development, especially web development.
 I say this a lot, but it bears repeating: software development is simply about copying data from one place to another.
-Barring
+Therefore, there's little that's impossible in software development, barring things like the laws of physics, of course.

 So when I hear developers say, "That's impossible!", I wonder if they're really trying all that hard.